Petit Porcini

 Instructions

-• Preheat the oven at 325C.
+• Preheat the oven at 400C.

-• Once cooked, set aside.
+• Once cooked, set aside and allow to cool.

 Ganache

-• Bring the cream to a boil.
+• Warm up the cream but do not bring it to a boil.

 • Refrigerate 4 hours before serving.